dooug/Web-Dev-Contract/web-development-contract.md

 <li>It is possible that I will use plugins and code from external sources (jQuery for example).
 In this case, the ownership of that code will be based on the license it is provided with.</li>
 </ul>

-<p>I love to show off my work and share what I have learned with other people, so I would like the opportunity to display and link to your completed project as part of my portfolio and to write about the project on websites, in magazine articles and in books.</p>
+<p>I love to show off my work and share what I have learned with other people, so I may take the opportunity to display and link to your completed project as part of my portfolio and to write about the project on websites, in magazine articles and in books.</p>

 <h2>Payments</h2>